The 1871 U.S.-Korea Conflict: Cause and Effects

 Coreans of inferior rank.
 They represented themselves as attaches

-Seoul and claimed to have been sent by the
+to the foreign office at Seoul and claimed to have been sent by the

 King of Corea.
 They were received at the gangway by the officer of